supernova-app/ai-playground/README.md

 ## What it does

-- Tests prompts across multiple AI models simultaneously (OpenAI, Anthropic, and more)
+- Tests prompts across multiple AI models simultaneously (OpenAI, Anthropic, Azure, Google Generative AI, VertexAI, and more)
 - Shows responses side-by-side for easy comparison
 - Stores system prompts and variables separately
 - Saves test cases for future testing